afsellars/Law-and-Algorithms/Readings.md

 ### What Changes with Size?

 #### 10. Data Access as a Measurement of Power (March 28)

+_Note: joining us for part of the class this week is [Prof. Allison McDonald](https://www.bu.edu/cds-faculty/profile/allison-mcdonald/)._

 ##### Intro to Machine Learning
 - Noah Yonack, [_A Non-Technical Introduction to Machine Learning_](https://www.safegraph.com/blog/a-non-technical-introduction-to-machine-learning), SafeGraph (March 3, 2017)
   - Read from beginning to end of “A framework for understanding ML” stopping before “A common regression model: simple linear regression”